madebykind/madebykind-v3/content/work/rewilding-britain.md

 related_work:
   - chapter
   - rivers-trust
-cover_img_alt: Rewilding Britain donate page on a laptop screen.
-The laptop is on a table by a window.
-There is a plant in the background.
+cover_img_alt: Rewilding Britain blog article page on a mobile screen.
+The mobile is on the ground in the woods
 block_class: bg-pink text-claret
 intro: Rewilding Britain are the first and only country-wide organisation in Britain focusing on rewilding – acting as a catalyst for debate and action,